 You can start tracking your anchor text within your site with our tool.

-Our tool will provide you reports about your content, how many times you’ve used the anchor text, provide anchor text suggestions based on Google auto suggests, if you’re getting and clicks, and much more.
+Our tool will provide you reports about your content, how many times you’ve used the anchor text, provide anchor text suggestions based on Google auto-suggests, if you’re getting clicks, and much more.